Olunowoade01/Security-group-overview/README.md

 - I successfully configured Security Groups and NACLs to manage inbound and outbound traffic in AWS

-- I learned valuable troubleshooting techniques for diagnosing and resolving network connectivity issues in AWS.

 - Overall, I gained practical experience and confidence in managing network security within AWS environments.